Food Relationship

 However, recent research shows that excessive sugar intake activates the reward pathway in the brain due to its palatability.
 That means that physiologically it is slightly different to food addiction.

 If you’re no stranger to daily sugar cravings and you are ready to find out how to stop binging on sugar, keep reading.
-I will share some simple effective strategies to help stop sugar binges.
+I will share some simple effective strategies to help stop sugar binges from my Nutritional Therapy Clinic.
 You will also figure out what to do after a sugar binge to support your mental health.

 Want to find out how to stop sugar binges or what to do after a sugar binge?
-Then it’s crucial to first recognise the effects of sugar and how it actually works in the body.
+Then it’s key to learn to recognise the effects of sugar and how it actually works on the body.

-When you consume food, your body releases insulin to manage blood sugar levels and energy.
+When you eat, your body releases insulin to manage blood sugar levels and energy.
 If you consume too many processed sweet treats, especially with a lack of protein or fibre, the blood sugars spike and crash, creating further sugar cravings.

 Sugar not only influences insulin but also messes with important hunger hormones in your body including leptin and ghrelin.

-Leptin, also known as the "satiety hormone", signals to your brain when you've had enough to eat.
-However, excessive sugar consumption can lead to leptin resistance.
-Then the brain no longer gets the accurate signal to stop eating, leading to overeating and weight gain.
+Leptin, also known as the hormone of satiety, signals to your brain when you’ve eaten enough.
+Excessive sugar consumption can lead to leptin resistance.
+Which is when the brain no longer gets the accurate signal to stop eating and that can lead to overeating and weight gain.

-Ghrelin, known as the "hunger hormone", stimulates appetite and increases food intake.
-Consuming high-sugar foods can cause ghrelin levels to stay high, promoting constant feelings of hunger.
-And that's even when you've consumed adequate calories.
+Ghrelin, your hunger hormone stimulates appetite and increases food intake.
+Consuming high-sugar foods can influence ghrelin levels to stay high, promoting constant hunger.
+And that’s even when you’ve had enough calories.

-Over time this can lead to people being “overweight, but malnourished” and feeling hungry a lot of the time.
+Over time this can lead to being “overweight, but malnourished” and feeling hungry most of the time.
 You may also experience constant sugar cravings.

-Binging on sugary foods can disrupt the delicate balance of these hormones.
-In turn, it perpetuates a vicious cycle of cravings for sugar and overeating.
+Binging on sugary foods can disrupt the delicate balance hunger and fullness hormones.
+In turn, it perpetuates a vicious cycle of constantly high cravings and binges.

-Additionally, the consumption of sugary foods overrides the hunger-satiety signals.
+What’s more is that the consumption of high sugar foods may override the hunger-satiety signals.
 And that can lead to the inability to accurately assess hunger and fullness, increasing sugar binges.

-The first step to ending the sugar cycle is to identify when and why you're experiencing sugar cravings in the first place.
-It makes sense that if you want to find out how to stop binging on sugar, you first want to know what's driving the process.
+The first step to ending the cycle of sugar cravings is to notice when and why you’re experiencing cravings in the first place.
+To find out how to stop binging on sugar, you first need to get clear on what’s driving the process.

 Are the sweet food cravings caused by stress, boredom or hormones?
 Or perhaps it’s purely habitual?